-The main component of this tool is the blade, which can be made out of different materials, but is in most cases made out of high carbon stainless steel that is hardened, straightened, and polished multiple times throughout the manufacturing process.
+Circular saw blades are out of different materials, but in most cases, they are made out of high-carbon stainless steel that is hardened, straightened, and polished multiple times throughout the manufacturing process.

 Bearing in mind the durability and the power of a circular saw blade, there is one common question — are circular saw blades universal?
-What this means is if they are the same for each and every type of a circular saw and if you can replace them as easily once one breaks down.
+What this means is that they are the same for each and every type of circular saw, and you can replace them as easily once one breaks down.

 We always like to emphasize that it is the circular saw blades that seem to be the most durable and powerful out of all because they undergo a detailed manufacturing process that results in blades perfect for straight and angle cutting, able to go through almost any kind of material including wood, plexiglass, metal, and concrete.